Christian emigration: Egypt

 St Mary and St Merkorious Coptic Orthodox Church in Rhodes, Sydney.

 As with most diaspora Arabs, a substantial proportion of the Egyptian diaspora consists of Christians.
 The Copts have been emigrating from Egypt both to improve their economic situation and to escape systematic harassment and persecution in their homeland.

 The Coptic diaspora began primarily in the 1950s as result of discrimination, persecution of Copts and low income in Egypt.
-After Gamal Abdel Nasser rose to power, economic and social conditions deteriorated and many wealthier Egyptians, especially Copts, emigrated to United States, Canada and Australia.
+After Gamal Abdel Nasser rose to power, economic and social conditions deteriorated and many wealthier Egyptians, especially Copts, immigrated to The United States, Canada and Australia.
 1956–1957 exodus and expulsions from Egypt was the exodus and expulsion of Egypt's Mutamassirun, which included the British and French colonial powers as well as Christian Greeks, Italians, Syro-Lebanese, Armenians.
 Emigration increased following the 1967 Arab-Israeli war, and the emigration of poorer and less-educated Copts increased after 1972, when the World Council of Churches and other religious groups began assisting Coptic immigration.
 Emigration of Egyptian Copts increased under Anwar al-Sadat (with many taking advantage of Sadat's "open door" policy to leave the country) and under Hosni Mubarak.
 Many Copts are university graduates in the professions, such as medicine and engineering.
 The new post-2011 migrants to the United States included both educated middle-class Copts and poorer, more rural Copt.

 The number of Copts outside Egypt has sharply increased since the 1960s.
 The largest Coptic diaspora populations are in the United States, in Canada and in Australia, but Copts have a presence in many other countries.